miroi/open-collection/theoretical_chemistry/software/ase/runs/Hg_on_Se-slab_Dip/readme.rst

 Hg@Se54(100)
 ============

+Program systematicaly scans all surface positions on frozen Se54(100) slab, places Hg atom on each position and optimizes the system's  geometry.

+After checking all the surface positions it finds the most suitable - that is the global minima of Hg@Se54(100) system.

+All energies get stored in the file adsorption_summary.txt .

+The program creates subdirectries with optimized geometries, and also with optimization trajectories.

+Program works upon the fast Lenard-Johnson (LJ) interatomic potential, which part of ase ecosystem.

 from Dip's /lustre/home/user/d/dsen/Documents/2_example/adorption_example/5

-modified - removed DFTD4
+modified - removed DFTD4 part, keeping only LJ term

-python hg_se.py > logfile
+running: python hg_se.py > logfile

-Program systematicaly scans all surface positions on frozen Se54(100) slab, places Hg atom there and optimizes the geometry.

-After scanning all the positions it finds the most suitable - that is the global minima of Hg@Se54(100) system.

-All energies are stored in the file adsorption_summary.txt .

-The program creates subdirectries with optimized geometries, and also with optimization trajectories.

-Program works upon the fast Lenard-Johnson interatomic potential, which part of ase ecosystem.